-Dropcountr staff will work with GMWSD to develop a comprehensive "Marketing & Outreach Plan", which will inform and prompt customers to register for the Dropcountr program.
-This plan includes:
+Dropcountr staff will work with the City to develop a comprehensive "Marketing & Outreach Plan" that will inform and prompt customers to register for the Dropcountr-Rachio program.
+This plan will include several forms of communication:

 - email prompts, paper reports, conversations over social media; - bill announcements, bill stuffers or posters; - local events, incentives and word-of-mouth.